NGEET/fates-tutorial/docs/source/inventory_data.md

 | quadrat | The quadrat or subplot of the stem.
 Each quadrat needs a unique code or number. |
 | dbh | The Diameter of the tree.
 This can be in mm, cm or m, but be sure to adjust the units in the top section of the script. |

+As noted in the R script, inventory initialization can be slow if you have a large data set (~30 mins for the full 50 ha of BCI data).
+In the script we therefore select a single ha to use for the tutorial.
+We suggest that for the tutorial you do the same if you have a large dataset (>20 ha).

+Before running the script you will need to open it and change the file path to where your data is stored, as well as file paths to where you want to save the files that are generated.
+We suggest making a folder called 'inventory_data_fates_tutorial' or something else descriptive and pointing to that in the R script.
+You also need to update the site name, the plot size (remember to set this to whatever subset of the data you actually use), and the units for dbh measurements.